-Turnitin does not check for plagiarism in a piece of work.
-Instead, we will check a student's work against our database, and if there are instances where a student's writing is similar to, or matches against, one of our sources, we will flag this for you to review.
-Our database includes billions of web pages: both current and archived content from the internet, a repository of works students have submitted to Turnitin in the past, and a collection of documents, which comprises thousands of periodicals, journals, and publications.
+Though we're known for scanning submissions for plagiarism, Turnitin actually does not check for plagiarism in your work.
+What we actually do is check your submissions against our database, and if there are instances where your writing is similar to, or matches against, one of our sources, we will flag this for your instructor to review.
+Our database includes billions of web pages: both current and archived content from the internet, a repository of works other students have submitted to Turnitin in the past, and a collection of documents, which comprises thousands of periodicals, journals, and publications.

 Similarity Reports provide a summary of matching or highly similar text found in a submitted paper.
 When a Similarity Report is available for viewing, a similarity score percentage will be made available.
 Similarity Reports that have not yet finished generating are represented by a grayed out icon in the Similarity column.
 Reports that are not available may not have generated yet, or assignment settings may be delaying the generation of the report.